An interview with Aiden Grimshaw at the Hoxton Bar and Kitchen

 The Upcoming was lucky enough to catch up with Aiden after his concert.

-It’s been two years since X-factor.
+It’s been two years since The X-Factor.
 How does it feel to be back doing music?

 So what have you been doing in the build-up to this point?